 Outpatient programs are widely available throughout the United States, including day therapies, partial hospitalization, and other forms of outpatient addiction treatment.
 There are pros and cons associated with each system, with individual treatment centers often specializing in a particular approach.
-There are many ways to treat drug addiction, from medical detox and long-term pharmacotherapy programs through to counseling and behavioral therapy.
+There are many ways to treat drug addiction, from medical detox and long-term pharmacotherapy programs through counseling and behavioral therapy.
 Most treatments are applied during dedicated rehabilitation programs, whether residential rehab, intensive outpatient rehab, or aftercare support systems.
-Inpatient rehab, also known as residential rehab, is an intensive form of drug treatment where the patient lives at the treatment center for the duration of the program.

 Difference between Outpatient and Inpatient Drug Treatment Programs